 2. Reduces Risk of Heart Disease

-In a study from the Faculty of Medicine at Cairo University in Egypt, patients with idiopathic pruritus ani (an unexplained itching of the anal region that can’t be cured by medication) were given almond oil injections.
-Almost 93 percent of participants were permanently cured after the first treatment, and the additional patients that went through a brief remission and then had the condition recur were cured after their second treatments.
-(11)
+In another study, patients with idiopathic pruritus ani (an unexplained itching of the anal region that can’t be cured by medication) were given almond oil injections.
+Almost 93 percent of participants were permanently healed after the first treatment, and the additional patients that went through a brief remission and then had the condition recur were cured after their second treatments.